Northwest could tear down 4 Snake dams & still have cheap, reliable power, says study

 Federal agencies can breach four Snake River dams to help salmon and still have a more reliable energy system with lower costs – if the dams are replaced with changes in consumer behavior and more renewable energy, a new study concludes.

 The four dams in question sit along the lower Snake in Washington state.
-Fisheries biologists ranging from the Idaho Department of Fish and Game to the National Marine Fisheries Services say endangered Snake River salmon would have a better chance of survival if the dams were removed.
-The question has been whether the region’s power grid could still meet demand during peak energy use times and still effectively back up solar and wind plants without the four dams.
+Fisheries biologists from the Idaho Department of Fish and Game and the National Marine Fisheries Services say endangered Snake River salmon would have a better chance of survival if the dams were removed.
+The question has been whether the region’s power grid could still meet demand during peak times and still effectively back up solar and wind plants without the four dams.

 “The study shows we can replace lower Snake River hydro with a range of clean energy resources, enhance the reliability of the Northwest power system, and give Snake River salmon a fighting chance to recover to sustainable levels even as climate change puts a lot more pressure on our river system and the Pacific Ocean,” said Bill Bradbury, an Oregon resident and former chair of the Northwest Power and Conservation Council.